mecid/mecid.github.io/_posts/2022-01-12-microapps-architecture-in-swift-spm-basics.md

 Swift Package Manager became the heart of this approach.
 It allows us to extract every feature into a separate Swift module and reduce the compile-time of your project.
 In this case, Xcode compiles only changed modules and doesn't compile untouched modules.

-First of all, let's create the Swift Package that contains all our app's modules.
+First of all, let's create a Swift Package that contains all our app's modules.
 Swift packages are flexible enough and can include many modules that may depend on each other.

 ![Swift-Package-Manager-Creation](/public/spm-lib.png)